DKarandikar/xray/README.md

 You should see traffic on your local console, and logs to be saved in the directory specified in your mitm-config.json file.

-Alternatively using the transparent mtmproxy:
+Alternatively using the transparent mitmproxy:

 4. Run `transparent.sh` (requires `jq` and edits `mitm-config` via command line input)
 5. Launch target app on decive